Romina de Novellis is an Italian performer, living in Paris since 2008.

 In 1999, Romina De Novellis graduated from the Royal Academy of Dance of London.
 In 2008 she obtained a Master Degree and continues her studies at the DAMS of the University of Rome.
 In Paris, she studies anthropology (PhD) at the EHESS.

-Recent performances include: Gradiva, 2017, curated by L. Bismuth, Pompeii, Italy; La Gabbia, 2016, Opening VIP The Armory Show 2016, Galerie Alberta Pane in collaboration with KREEMART; "Inferno", 2015, curated by Raphael Castoriano, at the occasion of the Les Amis du Palais de Tokyo's dinner and the Tokyo Art Club, Paris, France; "Uno", 2015, performance live commissioned by Mehdi Brit, Espace Louis Vuitton, Paris, France; "La Pecora", 2015, curated by Moataz Nasr, Something Else Off Biennale Cairo, Cairo, Egypt; "La Sacra Famiglia", 2015, in collaboration with Le Toboggan, Dafna gallery, Museo Archeologico Napoli, MADRE, Alberta Pane gallery, Naples, Italie.
-La Pecora, 2013, curated by Mehdi Brit, Musée de la Chasse et de la Nature, Nuit des Musées, Paris; Auguri, 2014, FIAC Hors-les-murs, Jardin des plantes, Paris;
+Recent performances include: Something Else at OFF Biennale Cairo 2018, FELICIT-À at Ca' Pesaro, 2018, HOPSCOTCH in Palermo,2018, recto/verso #2 at Fondation Louis Vuitton, 2018, Gradiva, 2017, curated by L. Bismuth, Pompeii, Italy; La Gabbia, 2016, Opening VIP The Armory Show, 2016, Alberta Pane gallery in collaboration with KREEMART; "Inferno", 2015, curated by Raphael Castoriano, on the occasion of the Les Amis du Palais de Tokyo's dinner and the Tokyo Art Club, Paris, France; "Uno", 2015, performance live commissioned by Mehdi Brit, Espace Louis Vuitton, Paris, France; "La Pecora", 2015, curated by Moataz Nasr, Something Else Off Biennale Cairo, Cairo, Egypt; "La Sacra Famiglia", 2015, in collaboration with Le Toboggan, Dafna gallery, Museo Archeologico Napoli, MADRE, Alberta Pane gallery, Naples, Italy.
+La Pecora, 2013, curated by Mehdi Brit, Musée de la Chasse et de la Nature, Nuit des Musées, Paris; Auguri, 2014, FIAC Hors-les-murs, Jardin des plantes, Paris.